SSH

 Caution

-The file name is config .
-Make sure that the file does not have an extension such as config.txt .
+The file name is config.
+Please make sure that there is no extension such as config.txt.

 Host uec